raspberrypilearning/pick-your-favourite/en/step_4.md

 The background colour is the same as the webpage, which looks a bit rubbish.

-Next you are going to add the colours for the first option.
+Next, you are going to add new colours for the first option.

 --- task ---